 - Upvote to identify the top concerns and opportunities

-- Group ideas into themes and convert the top categories into a simple to-do list
+- Group ideas into categories and convert the top ones into a simple to-do list

 Read also: 7 Interactive Tips for Running a Better Project Kick-off Meeting